leukemia-kispi/HiChIP-Analysis/HiChIP.md

 samtools faidx <ref.fasta>
 ```

-Faidx will index the ref file and create <ref.fasta>.fai on the reference directory.
+Faidx will index the ref file and create <ref.fasta>.fai on the reference directory (0.GenomeAssembly directory).

 Use the index file to generate the genome file by printing the first two columns into a new file.